Skip to main content

 Multiple connection profiles per user

 Users can have multiple connection profiles.
 For example, a user can have three different user-locked profiles downloaded to three different devices.
 Each of these profiles contains unique certificates.
-That means that each device has its own set of certificates instead of sharing one set of certificates for that user across all devices.
-This provides you with more fine-grained control over revoking certificates if a particular device is lost or compromised.
+That means each device has its own set of certificates instead of sharing one set of certificates for that user across all devices.
+This gives you more fine-grained control over revoking certificates if a particular device is lost or compromised.

 In Access Server 2.8 and older, each user had just two possible pairs of private keys and client certificates: one pair for a user-locked connection profile and another pair for an optional auto-login connection profile.
 The server-locked profile was a type of pseudo-profile that would work only in OpenVPN Connect and used the Access Server’s web API to temporarily obtain and use a particular user’s user-locked connection profile and establish the VPN tunnel.